aglantzrbc/credit-risk-classification/README.md

   -  The revised model's performance was evaluated by calculating its accuracy score, generating a confusion matrix, and creating a classification report
 * The analysis used the following two methods:
   -  In the first iteration, the data was used as-is, even though there was a large imbalance in volume between values of the dependent variable. _train_test_split_ was used to divide the data into training and testing batches, the _LogisticRegression_ module created a predictive model, the training data was fitted to it, and predictions were made on the testing data.
-  -  In the second round, the data was artificially resampled using the _RandomOverSampler_ function, so that both possible values of `y` have the same volume.
+  -  In the second round, the training data was artificially resampled using the _RandomOverSampler_ function, so that both possible values of `y` have the same volume.
 As before, the _LogisticRegression_ module created a predictive model, the resampled training data was fitted to it, and new predictions were made on the testing data.

-* ## Overview of the Analysis
+## Results:

-* The purpose of this analysis is to build a model that can identify the creditworthiness of borrowers.
+* **Key performance indicators definitions:**
-* A dataset of historical lending activity from a peer-to-peer lending services company was used.
+  - **Accuracy:** This is the proportion of the total number of predictions that were correct.
+It is calculated as (True Positives + True Negatives) / Total Observations.
+If the dataset is imbalanced, it's better to use a **balanced accuracy** score, which is calculated as the arithmetic mean of sensitivity (a.k.a., recall - the true positive rate) and specificity (true negative rate), effectively taking both classes into account in a balanced manner.
+Balanced accuracy compensates for the bias in favor of the majority class by giving equal weight to each class's sensitivity.
-* Dependant variable (y value) in this analysis was the "loan status" indicating if a loan is healthy or at risk.
+  - **Precision:** This is the ratio of correctly predicted positive observations to the total predicted positives (True Positives / (True Positives + False Positives)).
+High precision indicates that false positive error is low.
-* Independent Variables (x values) were loan size, interest rate, borrower income, debt to income ratio, number of accounts and derogatory marks.
+  - **Recall:** Also known as sensitivity, this is the ratio of correctly predicted positive observations to the all observations in actual class.
+The formula is (True Positives / (True Positives + False Negatives)).

-* In this analysis, we first split our data to traning and test sets.
-Then, define our dependent and independent variables.
-Next, we create logistic regression model and fit our original data to this model.
-Trained model is used to make predictions.
-Lastly, we evaluate the model`s performance.
+* **Machine Learning Model 1 - data used as-is, with imbalanced volumes for the two values of the `y` variable:**
-* Two diffeent Logistic Regression models were created by using the original data set and randomy over resampled data set (to get rid of the imbalances).
-In the end, their results -which was gathered with scikit-learn library- were compared.
+  - **Accuracy**:

 The dataset (77,536 data points) was split into training and testing sets.
 The training set was used to build an initial logistic regression model (Logistic Regression Model 1) using the `LogisticRegression` module from <a href=https://scikit-learn.org/stable/index.html>scikit-learn</a>.
 Logistic Regression Model 1 was then applied to the testing dataset.
 The purpose of the model was to determine whether a loan to the borrower in the testing set would be low- or high-risk and results are summarized below.